KW23G/EnglishTester/README.md

 2: we write a Python script that translates the words and creates a json file with the words (script.py)

-3: we create the real program that checks you (in C)
+3: we create the real program that checks you